makoConstruct/termpose/README.md

   height:500
 ```

-You might interrupt: "But didn't you say there were only lists and atoms in termpose"?
-Right.
-Colons are nothing special really, they break down like this
+I should say, colons aren't a special syntax, they break down to lists as well:

 ```
 (CGRect (x 0) (y 0) (width 320) (height 500))